 The natural resources enjoyed by the residents of Cherokee County, Ball Ground and Waleska are presently abundant and varied but finite.
-The number of uses and demands against these resources is large, and growing as development pressures increase.
+The number of uses and demands on these resources is large, and growing as development pressures increase.
 The water quality of the Etowah River and its tributaries has been steadily declining.
 Lands previously available for wildlife management are being developed.
-The amount of timber farming and general agriculture is declining.
+The amount of land used for general agriculture and timber is declining.
 As development continues to spread across the county, the need to preserve our environment has become more pressing.